 Sufism is a Muslim movement whose followers seek to find divine truth and love through direct encounters with God.
 Sufism arose from within Islam in the 8th-9th centuries C.E. as an aesthetic movement.
 Sufis could be described as devout Muslims but, they are distinctive in nurturing theirs and others' spiritual dimension.
-The practice of Sufism is the intention to go towards the Truth, by means of love and devetion.
-This is called the targate the spiritual path or way towards.
+The practice of Sufism is the intention to go towards the Truth, by means of love and devotion.
+This is called the tarigat, the spiritual path or way towards

-love and devotion.
-This is called the tarigat, the spiritual path or way towards God.
+God.
 Ihsan is to worship Allah as though one sees him.

-Sufis engage in a variety of ritual practices intended to help them realize union with God this includes distinct forms of ritual prayer (dhikr, literally "remembrance"), including the recitation of God's names, bodily rituals such as those practices by the so-called "Whirling Dervishes," a Turkish Sufi order that practices meditation and contemplation of God through spinning.
+Sufis engage in a variety of ritual practices intended to help them realize union with God this includes distinct forms of ritual prayer (dhikr, literally "remembrance"), including the recitation of God's names, bodily rituals such as those practices by the so-called "Whirling Dervishes," a